rubenvoss/rhcsa/CHEATSHEET.md

 5. vi /etc/fstab
 6. /dev/vg1/lv1 swap swap defaults 0 0

+## Create and configure file systems
-## Create, mount, unmount, and use vfat, ext4, and xfs file systems
+### Create, mount, unmount, and use vfat, ext4, and xfs file systems
 1. mkfs.xfs /dev/vg1/lv1
 2. mount /dev/vg1/lv1 /mnt
 3. vi /etc/fstab
 4. mount -a -> mount /etc/fstab
 5. findmnt --verify -> verify /etc/fstab

-## Mount and unmount network file systems using NFS
+### Mount and unmount network file systems using NFS

-## Configure autofs

-## Extend existing logical volumes
+1. yum install nfs-utils
+2. mount -t nfs 1.2.3.4:/path/to/share /mnt
+3. vi /etc/fstab
+4. 1.2.3.4:/path/to/share /mnt nfs defaults 0 0

 ### setgid
 1. chmod g+s /directory/ -> This means that all new files and subdirectories created within the current directory inherit the group ID of the directory, rather than the primary group ID of the user who created the file.